Comic BomBom

-Comic BomBom (コミックボンボン, Komikku Bonbon) was a monthly Japanese children's manga magazine published by Kodansha.
+Comic BomBom (コミックボンボン, Komikku Bonbon) was a monthly Japanese children's manga magazine published by Kodansha and aimed at elementary school boys.
 It was first published on October 15, 1981, and ceased publication in 2007.
 A web version of the magazine has been published on Pixiv Comic since the end of July 2017.

 Similar to its rival magazine CoroCoro Comic, the magazine featured many tie-ins with game and toy manufacturers, but these became fewer and fewer toward the end of the publication period.

 History

 Magazine Launch

 The first issue of Comic BomBom was published on October 15, 1981, in response to the monthly CoroCoro Comic (Shogakukan).
 2 months later, the second issue was published and the magazine became a monthly publication from then on.
 It featured hobby manga, gag manga, and Mobile Suit Gundam at its core.
 The first editor-in-chief, Toshio Tanaka, said in an interview with Channel Kitano that he had originally promised George Akiyama that Spatman X would be made into an anime, and even went so far as to sign an anime deal with Asahi Tsushinsha (later ADK Holdings and ADK Emotions), but the deal was blocked by Shogakukan and never materialized.